-Penguin Books Australia asked a question on Facebook to celebrate International Literacy Day 2017: What is the first book you remember reading?
+To celebrate International Literacy Day 2017, Penguin Books Australia asked on Facebook: What is the first book you remember reading?

-I don’t remember mine, but it must have been a Sooty or Joe 90 Annual—I still have Sooty (handed down to my son), but sadly Joe 90 went AWOL long ago.
+While I don’t recall reading my first book, it must have been a Sooty or Joe 90 Annual.
+I still have a worn copy of Sooty (handed down to my son), but sadly the boy spy Joe 90 went AWOL long ago.

 Enid Blyton Inspiration

 What about you?
-What is the first book you remember reading?
+What’s the first book you remember reading?

 © 2017 Robert Fairhead